zwt233/zwt233.github.io/_pages/about-CN.md

 * **2021-07**: One paper as co-first author, related to deep GNN, has been accepted by the journal ***TKDE 2021***.
 * **2021-06**: One paper as third author, related to our AutoML system -- [VocalnoML](https://github.com/PKU-DAIR/soln-ml), has been accepted by the conference ***VLDB 2021***.
 * **2021-05**: Three papers, related to sparse graph, graph decomposition and our blackbox optimization (BBO) system -- [OpenBox](https://open-box.readthedocs.io/en/latest/), are accepted by the conference ***SIGKDD 2021***.
-* **2021-03**: As the only person in China, I was supported by the [Apple Scholars in AI/ML PhD fellowship](https://machinelearning.apple.com/updates/apple-scholars-aiml-2021).
+* **2021-03**: As the only person in China, I was selected as an [Apple Scholar in AI/ML](https://machinelearning.apple.com/updates/apple-scholars-aiml-2021).
 Many thanks to Apple!
 * **2021-03**: One paper as first author has been accepted by the conference ***SIGMOD 2021***.
 Looking forward to the meeting in Xi'an this summer!

 Contributed Open-source Projects